-the predominant use of land shall be agricultural, including the growing of crops and the raising of livestock, agriculture-related uses, on-farm diversified uses, forestry, conservation uses, wildlife and fisheries management, watershed management and
+the predominant use of land shall be agricultural, including the growing of crops and the raising of livestock, agriculture-related uses, on-farm diversified uses, forestry, conservation uses, wildlife and fisheries management, watershed management and flood and erosion control projects carried out or supervised by a public agency, and passive recreational uses such as pedestrian/cycling trails;

-- flood and erosion control projects carried out or supervised by a public agency, and passive recreational uses such as pedestrian/cycling trails; - ii) agriculture-related uses are farm-related commercial and farm-related industrial uses that are directly related to farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct products and/or services to farm operations as a primary activity.
+- ii) agriculture-related uses are farm-related commercial and farm-related industrial uses that are directly related to farm operations in the area, support agriculture, benefit from being in close proximity to farm operations, and provide direct products and/or services to farm operations as a primary activity.
 These uses shall be permitted, subject to a Zoning By-law amendment and site plan control review where deemed appropriate by the Town.
-The following requirements must be met to the satisfaction of the Town in order to support a Zoning By-law amendment for the establishment of an agriculture-related use: - a) the use shall be compatible with and not hinder surrounding agricultural uses; - b) the use shall be appropriate to the rural service level available including road access, water and waste water, and fire protection service; - c) limits are established on the total number of employees, as well as the number of outside employees that do not reside on the property; - d) the use shall comply with the Sign By-law; - e) the use will not change the agricultural character of the area; - f) the use will not create a safety hazard or become a public nuisance, particularly in regard to traffic, parking, noise, noxious odours or other emissions; and - g) adequate limits on outdoor storage are established. - iii) on-farm diversified uses are secondary to the principal agricultural use of the property and are limited in area.
+The following requirements must be met to the satisfaction of the Town in order to support a Zoning By-law amendment for the establishment of an agriculturerelated use: - a. the use shall be compatible with and not hinder surrounding agricultural uses; - b. the use shall be appropriate to the rural service level available including road access, water and waste water, and fire protection service; - c. the use shall comply with the Sign By-law; - d. the use will not change the agricultural character of the area; - e. the use will not create a safety hazard or become a public nuisance, particularly in regard to traffic, parking, noise, noxious odours or other emissions; and - f. adequate limits on outdoor storage are established. - iii) on-farm diversified uses are secondary to the principal agricultural use of the property and are limited in area.
 On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce value-added agricultural products.
-These uses shall be permitted in accordance with the following criteria: - a) the use shall be compatible with and not hinder surrounding agricultural uses; - b) the use shall be appropriate to the rural service level available including road access, water and waste water, and fire protection service; - c) the amount of land and size of the building devoted to the use is limited in proportion to the principal use and buildings on the property such that the use is clearly secondary to the principal use on the lot.
+These uses shall be permitted in accordance with the following criteria: - a. the use shall be compatible with and not hinder surrounding agricultural uses; - b. the use shall be appropriate to the rural service level available including road access, water and waste water, and fire protection service; - c. the amount of land and size of the building devoted to the use is limited in proportion to the principal use and buildings on the property such that the use is clearly secondary to the principal use on the lot.
 As a general guideline, the amount of land area devoted to the use should not exceed two percent of the farm parcel to a maximum area of one hectare and the gross floor area of buildings used for on-farm diversified uses should not exceed 20 percent of the two percent;